Find A Los Angeles Criminal Defense Attorney

 Criminal defense involves assisting those who have been accused of committing a crime.
 Sometimes defendants may have been wrongly accused of a crime, and sometimes there may be a defense to the particular crime that was committed.
 For example, an individual who has been accused of physically battering someone would be able to “justify” the battery if they were acting in self-defense.

-The preparation for a criminal defense trial includes interviewing eye witnesses and expert witnesses, as well as collecting a range of evidence for use at trial.
+An experienced Los Angeles criminal defense attorney will help you prepare for a criminal defense trial, which includes interviewing eyewitnesses and expert witnesses as well as collecting a range of evidence for use at trial.
 In cases where a prosecutor offers a “plea deal”, the valuation and negotiation skills of a criminal defense attorney are invaluable.

 Criminal defense also involves preparing the defendant for trial, conducting the trial, and advising the defendant on all aspects of the law of his or her case.

 What type of cases do criminal defense attorneys take?